Lopeznil/Projects/Profitability Insights and Delivery Risk Prediction in E-Commerce/README.md

   - Examine the reliability of First Class shipping, as the scheduled delivery dates are being consistently underestimated.

 ## Tools Used
 ### Power BI
   - Developed the visualizations presented in this report.
 ### Python
   - Extracted  data of company in CSV format.
   - Removed uninformative columns and verified data types for consistency.

+## Assumptions and Caveats
+- The analysis assumes no major disruptions (e.g., COVID, strikes, weather) that could drastically skew shipping or profitability behavior unless explicitly modeled.
+- Dataset is limited to certain Customer geographies (USA, Puerto Rico), insights may not generalize across the business.
+- Some product categories may be too broad or too narrow, which can skew aggregate profitability insights.